New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/vscode-setup.md

 <img src="../images/github-authorize-credential-mgr.png" width=50%>

-8. Visual Studio Code will then ask you to select the parent folder of the swedenborg-concordance folder that will be created.
+8. Visual Studio Code will then ask you to select the parent folder of the swedenborg-collateral-literature folder that will be created.
 Select any folder, such as Documents, for the parent folder.
 1. After the cloning is done you'll be asked "Would you like to open the cloned repository?".
 Select Yes.

-You should now be able to edit the concordance files.
+You should now be able to edit the collateral files.